YongLiuLab/AI4AD_AFQ/README.md

 - Step 1: Clone this repository
 First and foremost, clone this repository to have access to the provided data.
 More information is provided in this issue.
 - Step 2: Join our mattermost channel
-It is strongly recommended to join our channel to chat about any questions regarding the project at yliu@nlpr.ia.ac.cn
+It is strongly recommended to join our channel to chat about any questions regarding the project at yongliu@bupt.edu.cn
 - Step 3: Register your team
 Please make sure to register your team to Yida Qu quyida2019@ia.ac.cn by submitting the necessary information.
 - Step 4: Start coding